-This means that if you have a leverage of 100x you will be required to put up a margin of 1% of the initial notional amount of the trade.
+This means that if you have the leverage of 100x, you will be required to put up a margin of 1% of the initial notional amount of the trade.
 So, if the notional on a 10BTC contract is $36,000, you will have to put up $360 in initial margin.

-What is surprising about the perpetual contracts on ByBit is their size.
-Each contract is only worth 1USD which is much smaller than the contracts on other exchanges.
+What is surprising about the perpetual contracts on Bybit is their size.
+Each contract is only worth 1 USD, which is much smaller than the contracts on other exchanges.
 Below is all the other specifics of their BTCUSD contract.

-|Position Value||Maintenance Margin||Initial Margin||Max Leverage|
+|Position Value||MM*||Initial Margin||Max Leverage|